wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

     <program_name>reboot</program_name>

 prematch
 ^^^^^^^^

 It attempts to find a match within the log for the string defined.

-Used along with order <regex>, it eliminates certain strings from the events so they dont generate information in the alerts.
+Used along with order <regex>, it eliminates certain strings from the events so they don't generate information in the alerts.

 +--------------------+--------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                |